-Agreement Form: In order to ensure the proper use of technology resources, it is necessary that each student and parent/guardian annually sign the handbook acknowledgment form.
+Agreement Form: In order to ensure the proper use of technology resources, it is necessary that each student and parent/guardian annually sign the handbook acknowledgement, stating that it is understood that all students must follow the Student Acceptable Use Policy.
 The signed form must be on file at the School before Internet and other technology access is permitted.
 Signing the form indicates that the user will abide by the rules governing Internet and other technology access as stated in this Policy.